CNX-GIREVE/GIREVE_Tech_OCPI_V2.2.1/cpo_tariffs.md

 Information and requirements

 -   In Gireve’s model, the tariff is attached to the EVSE level and not to the connector level.
 IOP keeps "tariff_ids" attached to the first connector of the EVSE in the payload and applies them to the EVSE. "tariff_ids" of other connectors are ignored.
 -   Gireve extends "Tariff" object with 2 new properties target_operator_country_code and target_operator_party_id enabling a CPO to differentiate tariff description per eMSP.
-See 3.8.3 Differentiate tariff per eMSP.
+[See Differentiate tariff per eMSP.](#differentiate-tariff-per-emsp)
 -   A tariff shall be immutable, that’s why Gireve suggests CPOs  never update a tariff description, except for text properties and "end_date".